 The 2050 Long Range Transportation Plan Steering Committee was assembled to provide specific input into the project.
-Steering Committee meetings were held on June 1, 2023, July 18, 2023, and August 23, 2023 to discuss the plan and provide opportunity for engagement. committee The arranged to gather input from agencies who represent local communities, Act 51 Agencies, county-wide transit services, aging population, mobility impairment,
+Steering Committee meetings were held on June 1, 2023, July 18, 2023, and August 23, 2023 to discuss the plan and provide opportunity for public engagement.
+The committee was arranged to gather input from agencies who represent local communities, Act 51 Agencies, county-wide transit services, aging population, mobility impairment,